-An act of abruptly bringing an aircraft to the ground or the surface of water in an emergency.
+An act of abruptly bringing an aircraft to the ground or the surface of water in an emergency: both engines failed and the aircraft made a forced landing in a field

 - Once that decision was made, I began setting up the aircraft for a forced landing and my glider flying experience kicked in.